SzczesnyBlazej/Quaddle/quaddle/README.md

 Quaddle is a task management application project that allows users to organize their responsibilities, plan projects and track progress.

+The application runs on port 5000 by default, and jsonserver runs on ports 3501-3507

 ## Installation

 To run the project locally, follow these steps: